Lower Body Revolution™

 Scientifically Tested

-The rate of poor outcome from standard knee, ankle, and hip pain treatment alarmed me.
-People weren't getting better enough and still had pain after much time and money on all kinds of medical and alternative treatments.
-I wanted to find out why, and what would work better instead.
-I found that how people move (biomechanics and ergonomics) that were already known to be related to lower limb pain, were not well addressed by conventional strengthening, and knee, hip or ankle rehab programs (often not addressed at all).
+Data was accumulating that some people weren't getting better enough and still had pain after much time and money on medical and alternative treatments.
+I was asked to find out why and what would work better instead.
+I found that how people move (biomechanics and ergonomics) that were already known to be related to lower limb pain, were not always addressed by conventional strengthening, and knee, hip or ankle rehab programs.

 I applied sports medicine and healthy joint placement techniques to daily life, recreation, and exercise - those are the times people need them most.
 My patients got better.
-I tracked results carefully.
-I got good results of knee, ankle, and hip pain reduction.
-Not a lot of my work is published in journals.
-I am busy trying to get work done and don't present or publish all (or even much of ) my work (Publish??
-I'm trying to accomplish something here!)
-For the many who have been asking, I put the results of my studies of my patients with knee pain here:
+I tracked results carefully of knee, ankle, and hip pain reduction.
+For those who have been asking, I put some of the results of my studies of knee pain here:

 Related Studies I Have Been Working on:

-Abdominal Muscles - Studies of functional methods to stop back pain that occurs during standing, walking, running, and exercise are on my Ab Revolution (tm) Syllabus page.
+Abdominal Muscles - Methods to stop back pain that occurs during standing, walking, running, and exercise are on my Ab Revolution (tm) Syllabus page.

-Hamstrings - I did studies that found no relation between hamstring flexibility and lower back pain (except for all the people hurting their back by DOING hamstring stretches).
-Click Hamstrings to see why it is so often mistakenly prescribed for back pain.
+Hamstrings - I did studies that found no relation between hamstring flexibility and lower back pain (except for people hurting their back by DOING hamstring stretches).
+Click Hamstrings to see why it is sometimes mistakenly prescribed for back pain.

 Hip Flexors - Conventional "fitness" assertions are that tight hip flexors come from sitting.
 Is that really true?